vierofernando/username601/framework/README.md

 @bot.command()
 async def card(ctx, *args):
-    card = CustomPanel(title="This is a title", subtitle="This is a subtitle.", description="This is a card", icon="https://example.com/image.png", font="/path/to/font.ttf")
+    card = CustomPanel(ctx, title="This is a title", subtitle="This is a subtitle.", description="This is a card", icon="https://example.com/image.png", font="/path/to/font.ttf")
     card.draw()

-    await card.send_as_attachment(ctx)
+    await card.send_as_attachment()
 ```

 ### Spotify Card